uchilaka/rolodex/docs/implementation-plans/01-lightweight-crm.md

 - Each contact and organization can have multiple `ContactInfo` records
 - Each contact and organization can have multiple `EmploymentRecord` records
 - Each contact and organization can have multiple `Address` records
+- Each reachable address can be of type `HomeAddress`, `WorkAddress`, or `OtherAddress`
+- Each address is linked to a `Region`
+- Each address is linked to a `GooglePlace` (external)
+- `Address` records are owned and maintained by the system and once created cannot be edited by the user

 ### Modeling